NathanRodet/5hash-ticket-shop/README.md

 You must consider the `ENVIRONMENT` variable in the following configuration as your project environment.
 The following environment are accepted : `dev`, `rec`, `prod`.
 The terraform configuration will match the differents criteria of the infrastructure depending the chosen environment.

-You most replace the environment value to match the environment you're deploying.
-If you want automation, please use a library to insert environment variables instead of .tfvars files.
+You must replace the environment value to match the environment you're deploying.
+This is made for automation using CI/CD and handle variables library.

 ### Connect to AZ-CLI and select your subscription